The Ultimate List of 31 Tax Deductions for Shop Owners

-Why?
-Because deductions make taxes WAY more interesting and affordable.
-The more you understand them, the more business activities you can write off to lower your taxable income and pay less during tax season.
+Deductions typically make taxes way more interesting and affordable.
+The more you understand them, the more business expenses you can write off to lower your taxable income and pay less during tax season.
+Start by checking out this giant list of tax deductions specifically designed for small business owners with physical (as in, brick-and-mortar) stores.
+And, for all your purchases, save your receipts!

 31 tax deductions for shop owners